Your new easyJet retirement savings scheme

 The money you pay into your pension is invested, and it’s the performance of this investment that is one of the factors that determines how much money you’ll have to take an income from.

-If you’re moving to the new scheme on 1 October
+If you moved to the new scheme on 1 October 2017

 Your regular contributions, paid into your new plan, will be automatically invested in the same fund(s) as you’re currently invested in.
 The fund names may be different, but you’ll still be invested in the same underlying assets.
 Some investments are not available on ARC and if you’re invested in one of these, even if it's one fund of a number of funds that make up your investment choice, your regular contributions will be fully invested in the scheme’s default fund.
 If you’d prefer your regular contributions to be invested in a different fund, you’ll be able to change your investment choice (known as ‘switching’) online, once you’ve activated your Retiready account.